Techtonica/curriculum/projects/minimal-api-project.md

 ## Part 3 - Turn in your project

 - Your project should run.
-Be sure to add clear directions for starting your app in your readme.md
+Be sure to add clear directions for starting your app in your readme.
-- Your Readme should have an example for each type of request someone could make to your API that results in a CRUD action - you should have 7, at least.
+- Your readme should have an example for each type of request someone could make to your API that results in a CRUD action - you should have 7, at least.
   1. POST "/" to **create** a new article
   2. GET "/:id" to **read** a single article (and its comments)
   3. PUT "/:id" to **update** an existing article